 The use of dimming systems shall be limited.
-When applicable, the design shall be kept simple and shall be reviewed and approved by the DOM.
 When applicable, the design shall be kept small in size - that is: simple, manually controlled, and not connected to the building-wide control system.
 Dimming systems should avoid complicated operating scenarios that would be difficult to maintain.
 Dimming system plans and details and shall be submitted to the OMU for review.
 Specifications for comprehensive field commissioning and OMU training shall be included for any dimming control systems.